daretechie/100-days-of-devops-xfusioncorp/README.md

 # 🚀 100 Days of DevOps @ xFusionCorp (KodeKloud)

 This repository tracks my journey through the **KodeKloud 100 Days of DevOps Challenge**.
-Each day simulates real-world tasks for a fictional company, **xFusionCorp**, focused on **Project Nautilus** — a naval-grade application deployed in a 3-tier architecture using LAMP, Nginx, MariaDB, Jenkins, and more.
+Each day simulates real-world tasks for a fictional company, **xFusionCorp**, focused on **Project Nautilus**—a naval-grade application deployed in a 3-tier architecture using LAMP, Nginx, MariaDB, Jenkins, and more.

 ---

 ## 🌐 Project Nautilus Architecture

 - **Data Tier:** MariaDB
 - **Application Tier:** LAMP stack
 - **Client Tier:** Browser via Nginx load balancer